aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ![image info](images/summary_rag_approach_overview.png)

+## Guardrails to filter harmful content

+The chatbot includes a harmful content filter enabled by Guardrails for Amazon Bedrock.
+This provides configurable thresholds to filter content across hate, insults, sexual, violence, misconduct, and prompt attack.
+If a user asks a question, or an answer is retrieved that exceeds the guardrail threshold in any of these categories, the chatbot answers "Sorry, I cannot answer this question." or other block message configured in a CloudFormation stack parameter.

+The CloudFormation template deploys a guardrail and a guardrail version.
+The chat.py file in the /containers/streamlit folder gets the guardrail ID and version from the CloudFormation stack and applies those in every request to Bedrock.

 ## Deployment options

 Two deployment options are available.
 One or both can be chosen using parameters in CloudFormation at stack creation.